elephantscale/es-training-new/deep-learning/generic/DL-activation-functions.md

 - Tanh is more popular, rather than Sigmoid

-- The two are closely related, as tanh is a “stretched” Sigmoid
+- The two are closely related, as tanh is a "stretched" Sigmoid

 - Just like Sigmod, Tanh is S-shaped, continuous, and differentiable